 Similarly to Rooney before him, Shaw broke through at a very young age and even made the England squad for the 2014 World Cup as an 18-year-old.

-One of Louis van Gaal’s first signings as Manchester United boss, the left-back moved from Southampton to United for £33.75million but has had mixed success in his eight years at the club.
+One of Louis van Gaal’s first signings as Manchester United boss, the left-back moved from Southampton to United for £33.75million but has had mixed success in his nine years at the club.

 Shaw had his best season in a United shirt in 2018-19, winning their player of the season award, but also struggled with fitness and injuries, whilst also having some very public battles with Jose Mourinho.